FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 0.60.x  |    72           | January 15, 2019   |

 - Chromium versions are targets and may not be ready in time for the dates.
 If a Chromium upgrade is not ready in time for a branch date, the branch still happens,  but the Chromium upgrade itself will be uplifted onto the Beta channel.
-- CI will eventually do builds for Dev channel once a day if there are changes.
+- CI will eventually do builds for Dev channel once a day if there are changes or as requested.
 - Updates will be released twice a week or as requested.
 - `x` in the version above will increase for each build.
 - Branches are created from master on the dates specified.